MichaelSParkin3/Job-AI-Auto-Apply/docs/prd/epic-6-ai-decision-engine-advisory-mode.md

-# Epic 5 — AI Decision Engine & Advisory Mode
+# Epic 6 — AI Decision Engine & Advisory Mode

 ## Expanded Goal
-Deliver the AI-assisted MVP by wiring the LLM decision engine into the queue from Epic 4.
+Deliver the AI-assisted MVP by wiring the LLM decision engine into the queue from Epic 4 and the autonomous fill groundwork in Epic 5.
 The system should generate structured recommendations with confidence scores, expose rationale summaries to reviewers, and gracefully fall back when confidence is low.
 Humans remain the final approvers; no auto submission occurs in this epic.

-## Story 5.1 — Prompt Assembly & Context Gathering
+## Story 6.1 — Prompt Assembly & Context Gathering
 As a developer,
 I want a reusable prompt builder that pulls from artifacts and profiles, so that AI decisions have consistent, auditable inputs.